ColoradoSchoolOfMines/acm-officer-resources/attendance.rst

 :Owner: Jack Garner

 Use the ACM Website has a built-in survey system to create a survey before each meeting.
-Useful data points to collect are:
+Important data points to collect are:

 - Name
 - Is this your first time at ACM?
 If so, how did you hear about ACM?